"Ireland's most active genealogical society"

 Morning Open Meetings

-On the 4th Wednesday each month (except December) the society holds a morning meeting at 10.30am.
+On the 4th Wednesday each month (except December) the society holds a morning meeting at 11.00am.
 This is an opportunity for members, potential members and members of the general public to meet, to discuss relevant matters.
 There is usually no formal agenda.
-Coffee and biscuits are served.
-There is a nominal charge to cover costs
+Normally Coffee and biscuits are served but in recent times these meeting have been held online via zoom, see our Social Media chanels for details.

 Advice and Research